sabitha-saravanan/M2-EmbSys/Report/1_Requirements/Readme.md

 ii) These devices for the most part, present very little security risk when usedas stand-alone devices and not connected to the internet

-iii) These stand alone devices introduce nuerous cyber security risks.
+iii) These stand alone devices introduce numerous cyber security risks.

 ### 4W'S & 1H